RahafAlbogami/AI-Sudoku/README.md

 AC3 : Implementation of AC3

-Backtrack : Implementation of Backtracking + MRV + FC

 helper : Consists of a couple of helper functions used across the problems

+## UPDATE ##

+Backtrack : Implementation of Backtracking

+MRVDH6: Implementation of Backtracking With Minimum Remaining Values (MRV) and Degree Heuristic (DH)